Are you adding MySQL to your list of database skillsets? Then MySQL UPDATE statement is one of the commands you need to learn.

 UPDATE `production.product` p SET p.StandardCost = p.StandardCost + 10, p.ListPrice = p.ListPrice + 10 ORDER BY p.ProductID LIMIT 5;

-This will sort the records based on ProductID, and then update the first 5 records.
+The MySQL UPDATE LIMIT statement will sort the records based on ProductID, and then update the first 5 records.
 It stops after the 5th record.

 The SQL Server’s counterpart of LIMIT is TOP.
 However, you cannot just change the LIMIT keyword to TOP and expect it will work in SQL Server.
 Here’s the modified version in T-SQL which will give the same result: